silauricchio/PhDCodes/plotter/README.md

-#This code provides useful function to plot variables and do basics statistical studies
+#This code provides useful functions to plot variables and do basics statistical studies

 There are 3 scripts you can use to speed up the use of the Plotter:
     1) script_start.sh : you need to source it at the beginning, so you can compile and run executable very easily